sanderland/katrain/KataGo/README.txt

-KataGo v1.3.2
+KataGo v1.3.3
 https://github.com/lightvector/KataGo

 -----------------------------------------------------
 USAGE:
 -----------------------------------------------------

+FIRST:
-FIRST: run this to make sure KataGo is working, with a neural net file. katago.exe benchmark -model <NEURALNET>.txt.gz -config gtp_example.cfg
+Run this to make sure KataGo is working, with a neural net file. katago.exe benchmark -model <NEURALNET>.bin.gz -config gtp_example.cfg

 (download neural nets here if you don't have one: https://d3dndmfyhecmj0.cloudfront.net/g170/neuralnets/index.html) On OpenCL, it should also cause KataGo to tune for your GPU.
 Then, the benchmark will report stats about speed and threads.
 You can configure gtp_example.cfg to use that many numSearchThreads to get good performance.

+ALSO:
+You can also run this command to have KataGo generate a gtp config for you, and automatically tune the number of threads and other parameters and other settings based on your answers to various questions. katago.exe genconfig -model <NEURALNET>.bin.gz -output gtp_custom.cfg

+NEXT:
-Next: This command will run the KataGo engine proper.
-Feed this command to any program GUI program to launch KataGo's engine: katago.exe gtp -model <NEURALNET>.txt.gz -config gtp_example.cfg
+This command will run the KataGo engine proper.
+Feed this command to any program GUI program to launch KataGo's engine: katago.exe gtp -model <NEURALNET>.bin.gz -config gtp_example.cfg

+Or if you generated a config yourself: katago.exe gtp -model <NEURALNET>.bin.gz -config gtp_custom.cfg

 KataGo should be able to work with any GUI program that supports GTP, as well as any analysis program that supports Leela Zero's `lz-analyze` command, such as Lizzie (https://github.com/featurecat/lizzie) or Sabaki (https://sabaki.yichuanshen.de/).